Needlestick and Sharps

 The verifiable, CPD-Accredited certificate is then emailed to your account for retention within your training records.

 The certificate is valid for 3 years

-The Health & Safety at Work ACT 1974 3 requires those employing staff in tattoo, beauty and other industries that use needles also need to assess the risks.
-And ensure effective control measures such as training are in place.
-Any workplace training should also be documented ideally with an accredited certificate.
+The Health & Safety at Work Act 1974 requires those employing staff in healthcare, tattoo, beauty and other industries that use needles to first assess the risks.
+Appropriate control measures, such as training, must be put in place, and documented.

 - What are the risks from injuries involving medical sharps;

 - Detail relevant legal duties;